PencilCode/reference/documents/turtle/Sprite.html.md

     width: 75
 </script>

+Sprites can also be made to wear images using [`wear`](wear.html).

-Sprites can be used as new actors when creating [animations](animation.html).
+Sprites can be used as new actors when creating animations.